best-practice-and-impact/afcharts/.github/CONTRIBUTING.md

 ### Pull request process

-* If you work in the UK Analysis Function, request write access to the repository by contacting the [package maintainers](https://best-practice-and-impact.github.io/afcharts/authors.html#authors).
+* If you work in the Government Analysis Function, request write access to the repository by contacting the [package maintainers](https://best-practice-and-impact.github.io/afcharts/authors.html#authors).
 If you are external, fork the repository.

 * Clone the repository onto your computer and crate a Git branch for your changes.